WhoBrokeTheBuild/MDSplus-Example/README.md

 ```

 **matplotlib**
-With the MDsplus python API and matplotlib, you can easily work with and view the datra.
+With the MDsplus python API and matplotlib, you can easily work with and view the data.
 ```
 root@abcd1234:/workspace# python3 plot.py
 ```